CIRCLE TIME ACTIVITIES ...

 · you felt sorry for Jackson

-· you think you have a better understanding of what value is about
+· you think you have a better understanding of what value is

 · you know a person just like Jackson